The overarching finite symmetry group of Kummer surfaces in the Mathieu group M_24

 Then $\alpha$ is induced by a symplectic automorphism of $X$ if and only if the following holds: $\alpha$ preserves effectiveness for every $E\in \Omega^\perp\cap H_2(X,\Z)$ with $\langle E,E\rangle=-2$, the invariant sublattice $L^\alpha:=H_2(X,\Z)^\alpha =\{v \in H_2(X,\mathbb{Z})\,\vert \alpha v=v\}$ has a negative definite orthogonal complement $L_\alpha:=(L^\alpha)^\perp\cap H_2(X,\Z)$, and for all $v\in L_\alpha$, $\langle v,v\rangle\neq-2$.

 In this case the symplectic automorphism $f$ with $\alpha=f_\ast$ is uniquely determined. \end{theorem} This theorem allows us to carry out the entire discussion of symplectic automorphisms of a K3 surface $X$ in terms of lattice automorphisms on $H_\ast(X,\Z)$.
-Moreover, the restriction to finite symplectic automorphism groups of K3 surfaces conveniently translates into the restriction to symplectic automorphism groups which preserve some dual K\"ahler class: \begin{prop} Consider a K3 surface $X$, and denote by $G$ a non-trivial group of symplectic automorphisms of $X$.
+To treat finite symplectic automorphism groups, we \begin{remark} If $G$ is a finite group of symplectic automorphisms of a K3 surface $X$, let $L_G:=(L^G)^\perp\cap H_2(X,\Z)$ denote the orthogonal complement of the lattice $L^G\subset H_\ast(X,\Z)$ which is pointwise invariant under the induced action of $G$ on $H_\ast(X,\Z)$, generalizing the lattice {$L_\alpha$} in the above version of the Torelli Theorem \mbox{\rm\ref{niktorelli}}.
+By \mbox{\rm\cite[Lemma 4.2]{ni80b}}, the lattice {$L_G$} is negative definite.
+To see why this only follows when $G$ is finite, note that the proof given in \mbox{\rm\cite{ni80b}} uses the resolution of the quotient $X/G$.
+Indeed, by our assumptions on $G$, all singularities of $X/G$ are isolated, and the minimal resolution of all its singularities yields a K3 surface $Y$.
+Moreover, {in \mbox{\rm\cite{ni80b}} Nikulin proves $L_G\otimes\Q\cong M_Y\otimes\Q$} with $M_Y$ the sublattice of $H_2(Y,\Z)$ generated by the exceptional classes in the resolution.
+Since $M_Y$ is negative definite by \mbox{\rm\cite{mu62}}, the claim follows. \end{remark} Now the restriction to finite symplectic automorphism groups of K3 surfaces conveniently translates into the restriction to symplectic automorphism groups which preserve some dual K\"ahler class: \begin{prop} Consider a K3 surface $X$, and denote by $G$ a non-trivial group of symplectic automorphisms of $X$.

 Then $G$ is finite if and only if $X$ possesses a dual K\"ahler class which is invariant under $G$.
 Equivalently, the sublattice $L^G\subset H_\ast(X,\Z)$ which is pointwise invariant under the induced action of $G$ on $H_\ast(X,\Z)$ has signature $(4,m_-)$ with $m_-\in\N$ and $m_-\geq1$.